 You like sausage, but you know that such a high-fat meat is not the healthiest choice.
 So you turn to the chicken version, assuming the chicken sausage nutrition will be a better option.

 But chicken sausage can be high in fat and sodium too, and the amount varies from brand to brand.
 Knowing the nutrition facts for chicken sausage should encourage you to examine your brand at the grocery store a little more closely before bringing it home.

 Although the chicken sausage is a lower-calorie option, it is still considered a medium-energy-dense food and therefore has a high calorie content compared to its serving size, leading you to consume more calories to fill you up.

-High in Unhealthy Fat
+Watch the Unhealthy Fat

-Although poultry is generally considered a lean source of protein, chicken sausage is high in both fat and saturated fat.
-One serving of the sausage contains 7 to 12 grams of total fat, 1.5 to 3.5 grams of saturated fat and 60 to 85 milligrams of cholesterol.
-The publication "Dietary Guidelines for Americans, 2010" recommends you limit your daily total fat intake to 20 percent to 35 percent of calories and saturated fat to less than 10 percent of calories.
+The National Academies of Sciences recommends that you limit your daily total fat intake to 20 percent to 35 percent of calories and saturated fat to less than 10 percent of calories.
 On a 2,000-calorie diet, that means 44 to 78 grams of total fat and no more than 22 grams of saturated fat.
 Getting too much fat, and especially saturated fat, in your diet raises your risk of heart disease.

-Rich In Protein
+Rich in Protein

 Watch the Sodium

-Chicken sausage is a source of iron.
+Chicken sausage is a source of iron, with 0.72 milligrams per link, according to the USDA.
 One link meets as little as 4 percent of the daily value to as much as 35 percent of the daily value, depending on your age.
 Women between the ages of 19 and 50 need 18 milligrams of iron a day, and men and women over the age of 51 need 8 milligrams a day.